grishlv/GlobalEntry/README.md

-# Global Entry - travel mobile application
+# Global Entry — travel mobile application
 Global Entry — travel mobile application that helps people quickly find information about visa requirements in different countries of the world.
-The app was launched in 2023, born out of our personal desire for such a resource.
-It soon became clear that we weren't alone in this need.
-The app is currently only available on the App Store for iPhone users.
+The app was launched in 2023, born out of my personal desire for such a resource.
+It soon became clear that I wasn't alone in this need.
+The app is currently under review in the AppStore.

 <p float="left">
 	<img src="https://github.com/grishlv/GlobalEntry/assets/115469316/3ea6c07d-a752-4904-a284-98a6f242bc1b" width="32%" />